-Exploring the Meaning of Spirit Animal Symbols
+Meaning of Animal Symbols

 Wolf spirit is intelligent, social, relies on instincts and loves freedom.
 If you feel threatened or distrustful, the wolf can help you overcome these obstacles.
 Whenever a wolf appears to you, the message is to pay closer attention to your instincts and intuition.

-The hawk spirit animal appears to remind you to use your intuition in daily life.
+The hawk appears to remind you to use your intuition in daily life.
 The hawk is an observer from a higher perspective and grants the power of observation to assess situations before acting.
 If hawk comes to you, he encourages you to pay closer attention to the spirit world and spirit messages.

 The Native American creation story of North America (Turtle Island) describes how the Great Spirit created the East Coast tribes' homeland on the back of a giant turtle.
 The shape of North America is believed to resemble the shell and legs of a turtle.
 It's not surprising that turtle clans are very common as well as a traditional turtle dance.

-Turtles are associated with healing, wisdom, protection, fertility, longevity and spirituality.
+Turtles are associated with healing, wisdom, protection, fertility, longevity, and spirituality.
 Turtles are also the peace-makers.
-When turtle spirit appears to you, the message is to remain determined yet serene.
+When the turtle appears to you, the message is to remain determined yet serene.
 The turtle also alerts you to slow down and take time to examine your surroundings and find a path of peace, be it for the mind, environment or life in general.
 It also reminds you to stay grounded, especially when you're upset or life becomes unsettling.

 In Sioux stories, the White Buffalo Calf Woman taught the people many survival skills, educated them about civilization and spiritual rituals and ceremonies.
 Most importantly, she bestowed the "scared peace pipe" to the Lakota people.